Wuheida

-Wuheida (foaled 21 February 2014) is a British Thoroughbred racehorse.
+Wuheida (foaled 21 February 2014) is a British Thoroughbred racehorse and broodmare.
 As a juvenile she made an immediate impact, winning the Group 1 Prix Marcel Boussac on her second start and being rated the best filly of her generation trained in England.
 In the following year she missed the first half of the season through injury and then ran well in several major races before ending her season by winning the Breeders' Cup Filly & Mare Turf.
 In 2018 she won the Dahlia Stakes on her only appearance before her racing career was ended by injury.

 Background

 Wuheida is a chestnut mare with a broken white blaze who was bred by Sheikh Mohammed's Darley Stud and raced in the colours of the Sheikh's Godolphin organisation.
 She was trained by Charlie Appleby, whose stable is based at Newmarket, Suffolk, but typically relocates to Dubai in winter.

 She was sired by Dubawi a top-class son of Dubai Millennium, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
 At stud, Dubawi has been a highly-successful breeding stallion, siring major winners such as Monterosso, Al Kazeem, Makfi, Lucky Nine and Night of Thunder.
 Wuheida's dam Hibaayeb was a top-class racemare whose wins included the Fillies' Mile, Ribblesdale Stakes and Yellow Ribbon Stakes.
 She was descended from Oh So Fair, an influential broodmare whose other descendants have included Oh So Sharp, Shantou, Collier Hill, Roussalka and Ameerat.